 1. Accepting or holding any position as an officer or director of an outside business concern where the other employer is a direct or indirect competitor, distributor, supplier or customer of MAEL, or of one of MAEL’s teaching centres; or having a direct or indirect financial interest in or a financial relationship with an MAEL competitor, supplier or customer (except for insignificant stock interests in publicly-held companies).

-2. Being in a personal relationship that might conflict or appear to conflict with the job responsibilities or the interests of MAEL (e.g. a romantic relationship with someone who holds a position described in 1. above).
+2. Being in a personal relationship that might conflict or appear to conflict with the job responsibilities or the interests of MAEL (e.g. a romantic, or close familial, relationship with someone who holds a position described in 1. above).

-3. Serving on the board of directors of a bona fide charitable, educational or other not-for-profit organization, where its activities are in a similar field to MAEL’s (e.g. serving on a charity which aims to make vocational education available to a target population.)
+3. Serving on the board of directors of a bona fide charitable, educational or other not-for-profit organization, where its activities are in a similar field to MAEL’s and are a potential competitor (e.g. serving on a charity which aims to make vocational education available to a target population.)

 4. Accepting gifts in the course of MAEL duties; this includes receiving personal discounts or other benefits from suppliers, service providers or customers that are not available to all MAEL employees; and receiving personal honoraria for services performed that are closely related to work at MAEL.
 The line manager/supervisor may approve occasional honoraria, such as for a university presentation or symposium.